OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-27.md

 ## Numbers 27:5

-Moses brought their case before the Lord.
+Moses presented their case to the Lord.

 ## Numbers 27:6